Leather braided headband

 How to make leather braided headband?

-1. Measure your head all the way around (like how your would wear a headband).
-Cut the leather into SIX strips, 1/2″ wide and the measurement all around your lead long.
+First, measure your head all the way around (like how your would wear a headband).
+Then cut the leather into SIX strips, 1/2″ wide and the measurement all around your lead long.
 My measurement was 22″, so I cut six 22″x1/2″ strips.

-2. Take three of the strips and stack the ends on top of each other.
-Hand sew the ends of the strips together.
+Now take three of the strips and stack the ends on top of each other and hand sew the ends of the strips together.

-3. Take a clothespin and pin the sewn ends of the strips to something sturdy; I used the back of a chair.
-Tightly braid the strips together.
+Take a clothespin and pin the sewn ends of the strips to something sturdy.
+I used the back of a chair.
+Now tightly braid the strips together.

-4. Braid to the end of the strips, and pin the ends together with another clothespin.
+Now braid to the end of the strips, and pin the ends together with the help of another clothespin.

 At this point, I tried the headband on to make sure the elastic was tight enough to fit my head.

 If it’s too loose, you can always take the elastic off one end and cut the elastic down a bit (or if it’s too tight, cut a longer piece of elastic), then reattach it and make sure the headband fits your head.

 Cut a 2″ piece of ribbon.
 Using the glue gun, run a strip of glue along one side of the ribbon.

 Glue the ribbon to the end of the braids where the elastic is stitched on, and wrap the ribbon around, gluing the ends of the ribbon on the inside of the headband.